Corby Osten Athletics

 Alma Mater: Concordia University, Nebraska

-Corby Osten finished his ninth season as an assistant coach with the Concordia University football program in 2016.
+Corby Osten finished his 10th season as an assistant coach with the Concordia University football program in 2017.
 Following the 2016 campaign, Osten received a promotion to the position of defensive coordinator on head coach Patrick Daberkow's staff.
-A native of Columbus, Neb., Osten will continue to coach the defensive line.
+A native of Columbus, Neb., Osten continues to also coach the defensive line.

 As a player, Osten was a three-year letter winner on the Bulldog football team.
 Osten helped the Bulldogs to the 2001 GPAC Championship.
 Concordia advanced to the quarterfinals of the playoffs during the 2001 campaign.

 Osten attended Concordia University from 1999-2003.
 He received his bachelor’s degree in secondary education with endorsements in theology and physical education.
-Corby resides in Seward with his wife Amanda.
+Corby resides in Seward with his wife Amanda and daughter Isla.